 You can also take some additional proactive steps to secure your Magento 1 admin, and deploy a CDN and WAF to protect your M1 site.
 As with most things in life, an ounce of prevention is worth a pound of cure.

 Step 2: Set a target date to be off of Magento 1

-It takes time to build a new site.
+It takes time to build a new site, especially if you don't have prior knowledge about how to launch an e-commerce site.
 You can expect to need a new theme, new extensions, data and content migration services, and various other steps to go from planning through testing and launch of your new eCommerce website.
 With that in mind, it’s best not to wait until the last minute for two reasons:

 - Murphy’s Law - A migration to a new platform may take longer than expected.
 You don’t want to feel pressured by the calendar.
 It’s best to give enough time for these projects to be completed, tested, adjusted, retested, and so on.

 - Avoid the Mad Dash - Let’s face it; many merchants will inevitably wind up waiting for the last minute.
 To get good, experienced developers to assist with their eCommerce replatforming projects, they’ll likely either have to wait in a queue or pay rush fees.

 Each project is different.
 As a rule of thumb, I recommend budgeting 3-6 months for smaller, simpler sites and 6-12 months for larger, more complex sites.
 These estimates are, of course, no substitute for a tailored project plan (See Step 5).

 Ask yourself and your team some important questions, such as:

 - What made you choose Magento in the first place?